tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

 - diagnostics for comparison group designs
 - recent advances in propensity score and related methods

+section: the bastics of matching, weighting and subclassification

 Context:
 - non-experimental setting: can't randomize
   - treatment groups differ on pre-treatment characteristics that affect the outcome: confounding